-6 ways to help your immune system
+6 ways to support your immune system

-Dr. Kristen Reynolds, integrative and functional medicine physician at Aurora Wiselives Center for Wellbeing (Aurora UW Academic Medical Group) in Wauwatosa, WI says that we rethink the idea of “boosting” and focus on “supporting” our immune systems by doing these key things:
+Dr. Kristen Reynolds, integrative and functional medicine physician at Aurora Wiselives Center for Wellbeing (Aurora UW Academic Medical Group) in Wauwatosa, WI says that we should rethink the idea of “boosting” and focus on “supporting” our immune systems instead by doing these key things:

 - Avoid sugar.
 It can be tempting to binge on sweets, but excess sugar feeds yeast and other undesirable bugs in the gut, where most of your immune system lies.
 Give your body a fighting chance by eliminating sugar to free up your immune system and strengthen it.

 - Eat healthy.
 Feed your immune system with colorful antioxidant rich foods like oranges, berries, spinach, broccoli, and red peppers which are high in vitamin C. Other immune-supportive foods include ginger, garlic, mushrooms, coconut oil, meats and poultry, which contain nutrients your body needs to stay well.

 - Sleep more.
 7.5 hours is the minimum amount of sleep to provide maximum support to your immune system.
 With extended amounts of sleep, the body releases a type of protein called cytokines.
 These proteins can help regulate the immune system and help fight off infection.

 - Get moving.
 Exercise helps to increase the circulation of white blood cells which can help the body fight off viruses.
 There are many exercises you can do at home such as jumping jacks and strength conditioning using your own body weight.
 Walking outdoors and spending time in nature are also great ways to get moving.